fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

       POSTGRES_DB: app
 ```

-This is file is pretty much self-explanatory.
+This file is pretty much self-explanatory.
 We will use the Postgres 13 alpine image, instruct the container to always restart, put a name for it and open port 5432 to the host, which is the standard Postgres port.

 Save the file.